-Colonel Henry Bouquet commanded the British Fort Pitt, strategically located where the Monongahela and Allegheny Rivers meet.
+Colonel Henry Bouquet commanded the British Fort Pitt, located where the Monongahela and Allegheny Rivers meet.
 (The site is now near downtown Pittsburgh, Pennsylvania.)
 Bouquet drew plans to have his soldiers carry smallpox-infested blankets to the indigenous tribes attacking the fort, telling his commander that “it is a pity to expose good men against them. . . .”
-The consequences of this plan were long-lasting and are explained in “A Burden that Burns.”
+The consequences of this plan endured at least as late as 1902, as explained in HftH (“A Burden that Burns”).

 An epidemic of cholera was brought via the ship Sheldon Thompson to Chicago’s Fort Dearborn.
 The victims of the deadly disease were buried side-by-side — without coffins or headstones — at a site that later became the corner of Lake Street and Wabash Avenue.
-In 1906, this mass grave would have a deadly effect on a group of tunnel diggers working far below that spot, as detailed in “Vampire Particles.”
+In 1906, this mass grave would have a deadly effect on a group of tunnel diggers working far below that spot, as detailed in HftH (“Vampire Particles”).

 The Night Side of Nature; or, Ghosts and Ghost-Seers, by Catherine Crowe, was first published.
 This became Vera’s most prized book in her library of works on ghosts and related phenomenon.

 The Fox Sisters from Hydesville, New York, claimed to be able to communicate with spirits of the deceased through a series of raps.
-They became a sensation that ignited the Spiritualism movement.
-The date of this event became important to Vera’s 1901 investigation of the haunted Stickney House, chronicled in “Dark and Dirty Corners.”
+They ignited the Spiritualism movement.
+Years later, Vera devoted much of her time to debunking Spiritualist mediums, as discussed in both GIaG and HftH.
+However, this date is especially important to the Stickney House, built in 1849 by George and Sylvia Stickney.
+Vera investigated this strange “house with no corners” in 1901, as chronicled in HftH (“Dark and Dirty Corners”).

 The Fugitive Slave Act was passed, holding all U.S. citizens — including Northerners, be they abolitionist or apathetic — responsible for returning runaway slaves.
 This law is often cited as having changed many minds regarding slavery, steering the nation toward eventual Civil War.
-Its impact resurfaced in 1907, when Vera and Lida went to Philadelphia to deal with the ghosts of slavery in “King Midas Exhumed.”
+Its impact resurfaced in 1907, when Vera and Lida went to Philadelphia to deal with the ghosts of slavery in HftH (“King Midas Exhumed”).

 An account of a supernatural investigation conducted by Harry Escott was published in Harper’s Magazine.
 Titled “The Pot of Tulips,” this chronicle was written by Fitz-James O’Brien, who feigned Escott’s voice to narrate the case.
 O’Brien did the same four years later with “What Was It?
 A Mystery,” which also notes that Escott smoked opium.
 These artistic choices opened Escott to charges of fabricating falsehoods.
 Escott later became Vera’s mentor in ghost hunting, and he taught her this hard lesson in making one’s cases public.
-As explained in “Houdini Slept Here,” this is why Vera does not write about her own supernatural investigations despite her being a journalist.
-Escott’s case involving the pot of tulips and his opium usage are both mentioned in “Ghosts and Other Immigrants.”
+As explained in HftH (“Houdini Slept Here”), this is why Vera does not write about her own supernatural investigations despite her being a journalist.
+Escott’s case involving the pot of tulips and his opium usage are both mentioned in HftH (“Ghosts and Other Immigrants”).

 A mutiny occurred on the Junior, an American whaling ship sailing off the coast of Australia.
 Second-mate Henry Thorn Lord survived the ordeal, went on to become a ship’s captain, and eventually retired on Cape Cod by 1903.
-His was not a restful retirement, though, and Vera and Lida investigate why in “An Unanchored Man.”
+His was not a restful retirement, though, and Vera and Lida investigate why in HftH (“An Unachored Man”).